The Dragon Heroes

-Plot
+Synopsis

 The series is set in a mythical Chinese world populated by humans, dragons and demons.
 In the past, the dragons had saved the humans by helping them defeat the demons.
 However, the human Emperor feared that the dragons posed a threat to him so he turned against the dragons and imprisoned the Dragon King in ice.

 Yuanbao, a young orphan, was raised by Wang Jili, a street performer.
-He lives with Wang Jili and his daughter, Wang Mingzhu, and gets along well only with Feicui, an ugly-looking but kind-hearted fellow orphan.
+He lives with Wang Jili and his daughter, Wang Mingzhu, and gets along well only with Feicui, an ugly but kind fellow orphan.
 One day, Yuanbao accidentally frees the dragon princess, Shuilinglong, who had been trapped in an enchanted ball.
 Shuilinglong feels grateful towards Yuanbao so she possesses Feicui, who has fallen into a coma after an injury, and takes over Feicui's identity and changes Feicui's appearance to that of a beautiful woman.

 Li Bin, the human crown prince, is good-natured and benevolent unlike his father, the ruthless Emperor, and he often ventures out of the palace to interact with commoners.
 He is close friends with Yan Cheng, who is engaged to Wang Mingzhu but actually loves Feicui.
 After Shuilinglong takes over Feicui's identity, she falls in love with Li Bin.
 Yan Cheng does not know that she is not really Feicui so he feels very sad upon seeing that "Feicui" apparently loves Li Bin now.
 Li Bin reciprocates Shuilinglong's feelings towards him, but feels somewhat guilty for stealing "Feicui" from Yan Cheng.

 While searching for her father, Shuilinglong encounters and reunites with her fellow dragons, including her childhood playmate Xiaobailong, who has disguised himself as a human called Yao Lie.
 Yao Lie works for the First Princess, the Emperor's sister, and secretly plans to save the Dragon King and avenge the humiliation suffered by the dragons.
 Wang Mingzhu and Yao Lie also start a romance after they meet each other.